 If you are a director or an employee of the company, you should always receive your salary.

 If you depend on dividend payment, you may not receive a sufficient source of income if the company has made no profits or suffered a loss.

 3. What additional documents do I need to declare dividends in Singapore?

 Apart from a dividend voucher, you will need the following documents to declare dividends in Singapore:

 - Warrants to shareholders

-- A written record of the meeting noting down the location, date, detail on the declared dividends, etc.
+- A meeting minute including the location, date, detail on the declared dividends, etc.

 4. If I reinvest my dividends, are they taxable?

 Reinvested dividends are subject to the same tax rules that apply to dividends you receive, so they are taxable.

 5. How often should I pay dividends?